Journey2Ultra Running Coach Journey2Ultra

 Now, it's time to delve into the practical details.
 We'll guide you through what to do immediately after registration, including race preparation and the mental aspects of the journey.
 Explore what comes "Next After Registering for a Race."

-Different Training Plans (Off the shelf/Coached)
+Different Training Plans (Off the Shelf or Coached)

 After the elation of crossing the finish line and completing my first ultra-marathon had disappeared, I started to reflect.
 Having followed an off-the-shelf, fixed plan from an online article, I thought I had done a lot of targeted training and felt disappointed with the outcome – I expected to be a lot faster.
 My wife, waiting in the cold, for hours at checkpoints will vouch I wasn’t as fast as I thought I would be!
 I knew I could run faster, but I had made mistakes in both my training and race execution.
 The challenge, I didn’t know what to do to improve.
-Did I need a running coach or different training plan?
+Did I need a running coach or a different training plan?

 Selecting the right training plan is crucial for your success.
 We'll discuss the pros and cons of off-the-shelf training plans versus personalised coaching.
 Discover which approach is best suited to your needs in "Choosing Your Training Plan."